 Interested students form five-person teams and, collectively, begin to review and study the resources offered on the following core topics:

 - Soils and Land Use;

 - Aquatics and Water; and

-Each page begins with the Learning Expectations and Outcomes to clearly defines what areas, concepts and topics students are required to know in each field.
+Each page begins with the Learning Expectations and Outcomes to clearly define what areas, concepts and topics students are required to know in each core topic.

 Are there opportunities to learn directly from experts in these fields?